Associate of Applied Science in Diagnostic Medical Sonography

 Mandatory Criminal Background Check & Urine Drug Screen

-Applicants to the Sonography program must submit to a criminal background check and 10 panel drug screen, with all costs borne by the student.
-Applicants who have been charged with, pled guilty or nolo contendere to, been convicted of, or committed a criminal offense that involves a crime of violence or distribution of drugs may be denied the right to take national certification exams offered by the American Registry of Diagnostic Medical Sonography (ARDMS).
-Contact the Sonography Interim Program Manager at hidalgoc@mybrcc.edu.
+Applicants must submit to a criminal background check and a 10-panel drug screen—with all costs borne by the student.
+Applicants with certain criminal offenses may be denied the right to take ARDMS certification exams.
+For more information, please contact the Sonography Interim Program Manager at hidalgoc@mybrcc.edu.

 Semester | Course Code | Course Title | Credit Hours |